 - Step 3 – Pancake, again with cow’s milk contained in the ingredients.

-You may also see the words whey protein or whey powder, which are other names for cow’s milk protein.
+You may also see the words whey protein or whey powder in the ingredients list, which are other names for cow’s milk protein.

 The higher you go up the ladder the more allergenic the food becomes.